troy-em/react_axios_api/README.md

 # react_axios_api

-A learning API for react hooks useState, useEffect.
+A learning API for react hooks useState, useEffect. <br>
 The api uses axios to fetch random user data from  https://randomuser.me/api/

 TO RUN